High Dimensional Forecasting via Interpretable Vector Autoregression

-\item {\bf Own-Other (O).} The own-other hierarchical lag structure is similar to the componentwise structure, but with an added within-lag hierarchy that imposes the mild assumption that a series' own lags $(i=j)$ are more informative than other lags $(i\neq j)$.
+\item {\bf Own-Other (O).} The own-other HLag structure is similar to the componentwise one, but with an added within-lag hierarchy that imposes the mild assumption that a series' own lags $(i=j)$ are more informative than other lags $(i\neq j)$.
 Thus, diagonal elements are prioritized before off-diagonal elements within each lag, componentwise (i.e., row-wise).
 In particular,

-This hierarchical lag structure allows each component of ${\bf y}_t$ to have longer range lagged self-dependence than lagged cross-dependencies.
-This own-other hierarchical lag structure is illustrated in Figure \ref{fig:fig1b}.
+This HLag structure allows each component of ${\bf y}_t$ to have longer range lagged self-dependence than lagged cross-dependencies.
+This own-other HLag structure is illustrated in Figure \ref{fig:fig1b}.